bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-There's another approach you may consider, namely using a third-party NPM package to streamline the process of adding videos to your app.
+<p>There's another approach you may consider, namely using a third-party NPM package to streamline the process of adding videos to your app.
 The NPM package ecosystem is huge.
-If you visit the npmjs.org website, you'll find millions of various packages.
+If you visit the npmjs.org website, you'll find millions of various packages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->